 Telephone: +44 1865 426316

 Sukaina Bharwani has a Ph.D. in Applied Computing (Social Sciences) and a BA (Hons) in Social Anthropology.
-Her inter-disciplinary research in Social Anthropology and Computer Science provides her with a unique range of qualitative and quantitative skills linking vulnerability, livelihoods, and adaptation with bio-physical analyses in innovative ways (Kemp-Benedict et al.,2010).
-Her current work involves coordinating the strategic and technical development of the weADAPT.org, a collaborative knowledge platform on climate adaptation to share knowledge, experience and stories on building adaptive capacity and community resilience around the world.
-Her past work has focused on agent-based modelling of poverty and vulnerability and developing innovative ethnographic computer-based and participatory tools for knowledge elicitation, representation and validation (KnETs) (Bharwani, 2006).
+Her inter-disciplinary research in Social Anthropology and Computer Science provides her with a unique range of qualitative and quantitative skills linking vulnerability, livelihoods, and adaptation with biophysical analyses in innovative ways (Kemp-Benedict et al.,2010).
+Her current research involves a country pilot study for the Future Climate for Africa (FCFA) programme, intended as a follow-on to the Climate Science Research Partnership (CSRP) with the UK Met Office Hadley Centre.
+The new programme’s aim is to produce and enhance the availability and accessibility of robust and ‘decision relevant’ climate information products to inform climate-resilient investment, policy and strategies across sub-Saharan Africa.
+Case studies will focus on urban adaptation in coastal cities of Accra and Maputo.

+As well as being a co-author of the UNEP PROVIA guidance on assessing vulnerability, impacts and adaptation to climate change, Sukaina is leading the strategic and technical development of the global weADAPT.org, platform, a collaborative online knowledge space on climate adaptation.
+Her work also focusses on agent-based modelling of poverty and vulnerability and developing innovative ethnographic computer-based and participatory tools for knowledge elicitation, representation and validation to access ‘tacit’ knowledge (KnETs) (Bharwani, 2006).
 She has been central to bottom-up agent-based modelling approach used in the Climate Outlooks and Agent-Based Simulation of Adaptation (CLOUD) project funded by the School of Geography, University of Oxford, SEI and the Tyndall Centre.
-This project focused on the vulnerability and adaptive capacity of small-holder farmers in a communal irrigation scheme in a village in Limpopo Province, South Africa (Bharwani et al., 2005, Ziervogel et al., 2006).
-Sukaina has also led a WP in an EC FP7 project, NeWater, which focuses on vulnerability and adaptation in the context of adaptive integrated water management.
-Case studies focussed on the Tisza (Hungary/Ukraine), Guadiana (Spain) and Orange (Lesotho) transboundary river basins.
+This project focused on the vulnerability and adaptive capacity of small-holder farmers in a communal irrigation scheme in Limpopo Province, South Africa (Bharwani et al., 2005, Ziervogel et al., 2006).